-Is It Springtime For Putin And Republicans?
+Is it Still Springtime For Putin And Republicans?

 That dictum could apply as well to leading political parties and the individuals in them.
 None has permanent friends, only permanent interests.
 And for political parties by their nature, that permanent interest is in getting and holding power.

 Republicans may see nothing wrong in collaborating with Putin, whatever his acts and whatever his aims, so long as it serves their own sense of grievances and policy preferences.

-And officeholders who fear Russia's intent are at least equally wary of the power of this president.
+And those who do still fear Putin's intentions are at least equally wary of the power of this president.
 They have seen how quickly he can hide his face and blot out the sun for an aspiring candidate or a familiar figure struggling to survive.
 To cross him, as has often been observed, is to invite defeat in the next party primary or isolation in the next party caucus meeting.

-So if maintaining the current Republican hold on the White House and Congress means justifying and defending Donald Trump and his connections to Moscow, then that is the party's mission for today.
+If maintaining the current Republican hold on the White House and Congress means justifying and defending President Trump's attitude towards Putin, then for many that is the party's mission.